Dr Lucy Poxon

 OVERVIEW

-Lucy is a Lecturer on the Professional Doctorate in Counselling Psychology, teaching across all three year groups and all 9 modules.
+Lucy is a Senior Lecturer on the Professional Doctorate in Counselling Psychology, teaching across all three year groups and all 9 modules.
 In addition to teaching, she is a research supervisor and clinical tutor.

-Lucy has over 10 years of clinical experience, working successfully with adults presenting with anxiety, panic attacks, work-related stress, childhood and domestic abuse, depression, chronic pain, relationship issues, gender dysphoria, Obsessive Compulsive Disorder (OCD) and grief across a wide range of services including the NHS, university, private and third sector.
+Lucy has over ten years of clinical experience, working successfully with adults presenting with anxiety, panic attacks, work-related stress, childhood and domestic abuse, depression, chronic pain, relationship issues, gender dysphoria, Obsessive Compulsive Disorder (OCD) and grief across a wide range of services including the NHS, university, private and third sector.

 RESEARCH CENTRES & GROUPS